25 Teacher Hacks You Wish You Would Have Thought Of

 PICTURE SOURCE | CLUTTERFREECLASSROOM

-How do you keep track of all the passwords that the kids need for everything?
+How do you keep track of all the passwords for the entire class?
 This teacher came up with a great idea.
 Each child has their own key chain with passwords on it.

-They are all hung on hooks so it’s easy for them to grab it and go.
+They are all hung on hooks so which makes easy access for students.
 No more “teacher I forgot my password”… Bonus points for making a pretty display with the rainbow colored key chains.

 classroom storage idea on white board